 EDF, French-owned supplier leading in renewable electricity

-E.ON Next, a dedicated SME energy supplier.
+E.ON Next, a dedicated supplier for small businesses

 SSE (Southern Electric), flexible tariffs to suit a variety of businesses

 ScottishPower supplies gas & electricity to the UK

 How To Save Money On Your Restaurant Energy Bills

 According to research statistics by The Carbon Trust, the catering industry spends approximately £400 million on energy costs per year.
 This equates to around 21,600 million kWh per year and The Carbon Trust also notes that ‘electricity accounts for about 20% of energy supplied, with gas or gas and oil providing over 80%’ for caterers in commercial and non-commercial settings.

 Within this sector, restaurants consume a large amount of business energy.
 However, this doesn’t necessarily have to translate into expensive energy bills.
 Restaurants could lower their overhead costs by increasing their energy efficiency and reducing their energy wastage.